azcoigreach/video-grid-maker/README.md

 `pip install -r requirements.txt`

 ## Features
-- Adjustable the size and location of most of the elements in the test pattern
+- Adjust the size and location of most of the elements in the test pattern
 - RGBA color selection for each element in the test pattern
 - Include Logo
 - Custom Text